max33nau/weather-forecast/README.md

  - If you want to preview it quickly you can run npm start in the app folder to run webpack-dev-server

+- or you can go here to see it deployed live: weather-forecast.surge.sh

 ## Tests
 mainly focused on writing back end tests but front end tests are set up and passing